dcigic92/pp1-el-nido-tours/README.md

 ![Footer for smaller sreens](assets/images/readme/small-footer.jpg)

 ### About page content
-- all important info about our tours
+- all the important info about our tours
 - button with link to the booking page

 ![About](assets/images/readme/about.jpg)